9spokes/open-platform-docs/source/index.html.md

 ## Using Postman

-For convenience, you may download a copy of a pre-defined [Postman collection](https://cms.9spokes.com/assets/uploads/documents/9Spokes-Open-Postman-Collection.json) to help you get started quickly.
+For convenience, you may download a copy of a pre-defined <a href="/resources/9Spokes-Open-Postman-Collection.json" download>Postman collection</a> to help you get started quickly.

 You will need to input your own API key by choosing the folder-level _Authorization_ (9Spokes Open > Authorization) and inputing a key in the `Value` field.